-where as will be shown below, $\beta$ and $\gamma$ define the eccentricity and orientation of the elliptical level sets while $\mu$ impacts the scale of the ellipses.
-In this paper, $\beta$ and $\gamma$ are parameters to be determined while we consider $\mu$ to be fixed which we explain below.

-To understand this model in a bit more detail, we consider the geometry of its level sets for $N=1$ case, comparing them to those generated from the original PaLS approach.
-We first define the $c$-level set representation of a curve $\Gamma$ as $\Gamma= H(\phi(\rmb,\pemb)-c)$; that is, $\Gamma$ is formed from the set of points $\rmb$ such that $\phi(\rmb,\pemb)=c$ where we take $c > 0$.
-In the 2D case we have
+where as shown below, $\beta$ and $\gamma$ define the eccentricity and orientation of the elliptical level-sets, while $\mu$ impacts the scale of the ellipses.
+In this paper, $\beta$ and $\gamma$ are parameters to be determined, while $\mu$ is fixed.
+To elucidate the role of these parameters, we consider the $N=1$ case for both PaLS and \palentir{}.
+We define the $c$-level-set representation of a curve $\Gamma$ as $\Gamma= H(\phi(\rmb,\pemb)-c)$.
+That is, $\Gamma$ is the set of points $\rmb$ such that $\phi(\rmb;\pemb)=c$ with $c > 0$:

-We begin by examining the PaLS $c$-level set of a single RBF centered at the origin:
+We begin by examining the PaLS $c$-level-set of a single RBF centered at the origin: